-Cryptographic weaknesses are a common area where flaws are present, yet few penetration testers have the skill to investigate, attack and exploit these flaws.
+Cryptographic weaknesses are common, yet few penetration testers have the skill to investigate, attack and exploit these flaws.
 When we investigate web application crypto attacks, we typically target the implementation and use of cryptography in modern web applications.
 Many popular web programming languages or development frameworks make encryption services available to the developer, but do not inherently protect encrypted data from being attacked, or permit the developer to use cryptography in a weak manner.
 These implementation mistakes are going to be our focus in this section, as opposed to the exploitation of deficiencies in the cryptographic algorithms themselves.
 We will also explore the various ways applications use encryption and hashing insecurely.
-Students will learn techniques such as identifying what the encryption technique is to how to exploit various flaws within the encryption or hashing.
+Students will learn techniques ranging from identifying what the encryption technique is to exploiting various flaws within the encryption or hashing.